subahm/jenkins/README.md

 Built with Java, it provides over 1600 [plugins](https://plugins.jenkins.io/) to support automating virtually anything, so that humans can actually spend their time doing things machines cannot.

+EDIT MADE HERE _ THIS CAN BE REMOVED

 # What to Use Jenkins for and When to Use It

 Use Jenkins to automate your development workflow so you can focus on work that matters most.
 Jenkins is commonly used for: